Ray Didinger: Television

 Didinger served as a full-time member of NBC Sports Philadelphia, writing articles and appearing on-air in a variety of roles, most prominently in Eagles Pregame Live and Eagles Postgame Live.
 In 2022, he retired from his on-air role at NBC Sports Philadelphia.
 He briefly returned on-air for the 2022–23 NFL playoffs to cover the Eagles' run to Super Bowl LVII.
 Didinger was a senior producer with NFL Films in Mount Laurel, New Jersey until he was bought out of his contract in February 2009.
 He has won four Emmy Awards for his work as a writer and producer on the weekly series NFL Films Presents and the Turner Network Television documentary Football America.

 Playwright

 In 2016, Didinger wrote a 75-minute autobiographical play, Tommy and Me, about his lifelong connection with his childhood hero, Eagles wide receiver Tommy McDonald.
-The play follows Didinger as a young fan who befriended McDonald at the Eagles’ training camp in Hershey, Pennsylvania, and later as an adult sports writer who campaigned for years get McDonald elected into the Pro Football Hall of Fame.
+The play follows Didinger as a young fan who befriended McDonald at the Eagles' training camp in Hershey, Pennsylvania, and later as an adult sports writer who campaigned for years to get McDonald elected into the Pro Football Hall of Fame.